 Two air masks equipped with an ExtendAire System can share a common air supply during emergency escape.
-Users can couple the ExtendAire block of one air mask to a ExtendAire block of a second air mask by using a rescue hose (P/N 812973).
-When connecting two ExtnedAire Systems, two ExtendAire II Systems, or one ExtendAire System and one ExtendAire II Systems, both users will receive intermediate pressure air from the donor's first stage regulator and cylinder.
+When connecting two ExtendAire Systems, two ExtendAire II Systems or one ExtendAire System and one ExtendAire II System, both users will receive intermediate pressure air from the donor's first stage regulator and cylinder.
 The duration of the remaining air supply will be reduced by at least half.